vrtmrz/obsidian-livesync/updates.md

   - Fixed: Now we can verify and repair the database.
   - Refactored inside.

+- 0.17.2
+  - New feature
+    - We can merge conflicted documents automatically if sensible.
+  - Fixed
+    - Writing to the storage will be pended while they have conflicts after replication.

 ### 0.16.0
 - Now hidden files need not be scanned.
 Changes will be detected automatically.
   - If you want it to back to its previous behaviour, please disable `Monitor changes to internal files`.